-PHIL 4003 Special Studies in Philosophy (3 credit hours) General Studies Elective course in special topics.
+PHIL 4003 Special Studies in Philosophy (3 credit hours)

 PHIL 4113 Developments in Contemporary Phil (3 credit hours)

 The main problems of Pragmatism, Neorealism, Logical Positivism, Phenomenology, Existentialism and Analytic Philosophy are carefully surveyed and analyzed.
 This course is approved for graduate level credit, with additional reading and research.